How is contaminated land managed by City of Newcastle?

-The Newcastle Development Control Plan 2012 (Section 5.02) details Council’s policy regarding the management of contaminated land issues.
+The Newcastle Development Control Plan 2012 (Section 5.02) details our policy regarding the management of contaminated land issues.

-If you intend to develop land that is contaminated, or if the landuse history indicated the land may be contaminated, Council may require you to investigate, remediate and \ or validate contaminated soil or groundwater as part of your development proposal to ensure the land is suitable for the proposed landuse.
+If you intend to develop land that is contaminated, or if the landuse history indicated the land may be contaminated, City of Newcastle may require you to investigate, remediate and \ or validate contaminated soil or groundwater as part of your development proposal to ensure the land is suitable for the proposed landuse.

 How is contamination information obtained about a property?

 Contaminated land information can be obtained from a number of sources including:

 If City of Newcastle is required to list contamination information on a planning certificate it will be located at:

 - Under Item 7 – Land Contamination